RamblingCookieMonster/RamblingCookieMonster.github.io/Drafts/2015-05-01-Dealing-With-The-Click-Next-Admin.md

 * Try to balance the desire to have someone hit the ground running, with the reality that you might miss the perfect candidate who happens to be motivated, curious, willing and able to learn your stack, but who might have a different background.
 If you say "I need X years of experience with PowerShell" you might miss out on a guy who has years of experience with Perl, bash, SQL, and other comparable skills, who would be a perfect fit.
 You might miss out on someone like Dave Wyatt, because you focused on a specific requirement like SQL Server experience.
 * Have an interview process that can weed out impostors.
 I've heard some of the worst laggards claim that they could script.
 I've seen folks who get confused by the verb-noun convention claim that they are proficient with PowerShell.
 * Be careful not to weed out folks who have trouble with interviews.
 Don't ask specific, trivial questions that might freeze them up.
 Ask open-ended questions that will tell you enough about their skillset and thought processes.
-Some example questions I might ask on PowerShell [here](https://www.linkedin.com/grp/post/140856-5854635872405712900?goback=%2Egna_140856) (ctrl+f Warren).
+Some example questions I might ask on PowerShell [here](https://www.linkedin.com/grp/post/140856-5854635872405712900?goback=%2Egna_140856) (ctrl+f Warren), keeping in mind I would lean towards even more general concepts if there wasn't a specific requirement to have someone with existing proficiency in PowerShell.
 * Beware the ambush.
 Click-next-admins, and management that has not been convinced of the need to avoid hiring them, might push for more click-next-admins.
 Try to avoid letting these laggard-enablers participate in the interview process.
 For example.
 I've seen a case where someone who seemed like a great fit, who was curious, had spent time with automation, and seemed to do well, be written off as "not technical enough," by a click-next-admin.

 I'll stop there.
 You can likely find better references on interviewing capable IT professionals who aren't click-next-admins.